ApryseSDK/pdftron-flutter/API.md

 Name | Type | Description
 --- | ---| ---
-fields | List of [`Field`](./lib/options.dart) | A list of fields with name and the value that you would like to set to, could be in type number, bool or string
+fields | List of [`Field`](./lib/options.dart) | A list of fields; each field must be set with a name and a value.
+The value's type can be number, bool or string.

 Returns a Future.